letmebefree/zonetradingmanual/auto-trading-parameters.md

 The distance between the order entry and the targe can be specified as a number of pips.
 Once an initial target price for a zone has been calculated and set according to the previous setting, it will equate to a given multiple of Pips.
 In instances where this number of Pips is less than the parameter value, the zone will be considered invalid and no orders or trades will be placed on a retest.

 The purpose of this parameter is to ensure that there is sufficient profit margin available relative to the risk associated with the trade.

-**Target buffer in pips**

-As an alternative to the previous parameter, this can be used to reduce the calculated profit target by a set number of pips, instead of a percentage of the total profit target.

-**Entry Buffer in pips**

-The value in this parameter will move the order entry closer to price to give a higher probability of the order being triggered.

-**Stop buffer in pips**

-The value in this parameter will move the order stop loss further from price such that the order is not stopped out if price passes though it by just a few pips.

-**No sell orders above this price**

-The value for this parameter can be set so that no sell orders will be placed above the specified price level.
-This is generally used to prevent further selling from occurring when price has made a significant bullish move, or broken above a key level

-**No buy orders below this price**

-The value for this parameter can be set so that no buy orders will be placed below the specified price level.
-This is generally used to prevent further buying from occurring when price has made a significant bearish move, or broken below a key level.